 The organization calls attention to three common misconceptions about using Title I funds that school administrators should keep in mind when deciding how to best to use their funding.

 - Title I funds ARE NOT required to be used only for specific academic subjects.
-Some states and districts, according to the council, limit the use of Title I funds to costs associated with reading and math, at the expense of subjects such as engineering and social studies.
+The council notes that some states and districts limit the use of Title I funds to costs associated with reading and math while excluding subjects such as engineering and social studies.

-- Title I funds ARE NOT limited only to instructional costs (such as teachers).
+- Title I funds ARE NOT limited only to instructional costs (i.e. teachers).
 According to federal law, Title I funds can be used for non-instructional costs (behavior supports, attendance programs, community/parent engagement) if these costs are shown to help improve student achievement.

 - Title I funds CAN be spent on comprehensive, school-wide interventions.
 Says the council: “If a school’s needs assessment and schoolwide plan indicate that comprehensive activities [such as financial incentives for recruiting/retaining teachers] will help improve the school as a whole,” these activities can be supported with Title I funds.